Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Extras.md

 The previously given name is displayed.
 This field is read-only.

 - *New name*
-Enter a new name for the selected import/export.
+Enter a new name for the selected import/export definition.

 - [SAVE]
 Click this button to rename the selected import/export definition.